nateberkopec/dotcom/_posts/2015-7-22-secrets-to-speedy-ruby-apps-on-heroku.md

 ---
 layout: post
 title:  "Secrets to Speedy Ruby Apps On Heroku"
-date:   2015-07-22 12:00:00
+date:   2015-07-22 11:00:00
-categories: [performance]
+categories:
-summary: Ruby apps in the memory-restrictive Heroku environment don't have to be slow.
+summary: Ruby apps in the memory-restrictive and randomly-routed Heroku environment don't have to be slow.
 Achieve <100ms server response times with the tips laid out below.
 readtime: 3706 words/18 minutes
 ---
 I've seen a lot of slow Ruby web apps.
 Sometimes, it feels like my entire consulting career has been a slow accumulation of downward-sloping New Relic graphs.

 Why is the case?
 If you read [that bastion of intellectual thought, Hacker News](https://twitter.com/shit_hn_says), you'd think it was because Go rocks, Ruby sucks, and Rails is crappy old-news bloatware.
+Also, something about how concurrency is the future, and dynamic typing is for fake programmers that can't code.

 {% marginnote "<img src='http://i.imgur.com/qQvbbt9.png'>" %}